Moir\'e magnetism in a bilayer Ising model: Low-Temperature Crossover

-where $\bar{S_l}(\mathbf{Q}_M)$ denotes the static structure factor averaged over all four moiré wavevectors.
+Where the subscripts $1$ and $2$ indicate bottom and top layers respectively.
+This polarization parameter can be used to measure the presence of any layer-symmetry breaking.
 In Fig.~\ref{fig:layersymm}, we show $\langle P^2\rangle$ as $J'$ is tuned and domain walls form in the system at low temperature $T=1 \ll T_c$, well below the ordering transition.
 We label system sizes by the number of moiré unit cells $N_M$.
 For no layer-symmetry breaking, we expect $\langle P^2 \rangle$ to be zero both above and below the crossover point $J'_c$ in the limit $N_M\rightarrow\infty$.
 The constant plateau in the domain state above the crossover $\langle P^2(N_M)\rangle_{J'>J'_c}$ is due to finite-size fluctuations.
 For no layer-symmetry breaking, the layer polarization $\langle P\rangle$ should be binomially distributed, as each domain independently forms in the top or bottom layer.
 In this case, we expect $\langle P^2(N_M)\rangle_{J'>J'_c}$ to scale inversely with the number of moiré unit cells as $1/N_M$.
 We show that this is the case in the lower panel of Fig.~\ref{fig:layersymm}, and therefore in the thermodynamic limit $\langle P^2(L\rightarrow\infty)\rangle_{J'>J'_c}\rightarrow0$.
 We conclude that the twisted bilayer does not break the layer symmetry.
 Therefore, the strained bilayer (in which layer symmetry is explicitly broken) and the twisted bilayer (in which it remains unbroken) both exhibit a smooth crossover and a single low-temperature phase.

-In Fig.~\ref{fig:crossover} we show the crossover boundary between the two low-temperature states in the strained bilayer, using the total magnetization to distinguish between ferromagnet and domain-textured.
+In Fig.~\ref{fig:crossover} we show the crossover boundary between the two low-temperature states in the strained bilayer.
+To detect onset of the moiré domain texture we wish to detect the translational symmetry breaking.
+Since we consider the strained bilayer, all domains will form in the top layer, and we measure $\bar{S}_\text{top}(\mathbf{Q}_M)$ as defined in Eq. \ref{Eq:StructureFactor}.
+As demonstrated before, the twisted case will also exhibit a crossover, and we instead measure $\bar{S}_{\text{tot}}(\mathbf{Q}_M)$.
 We can explain the boundary with a simple energetic argument.
 The bulk interlayer energy of the domains scales as $J' L_M^2$, which we can relate to the moiré parameters with Eq.~(\ref{eq:unitcell}).
 The domain-wall energy scales as $JL_M$ (with $J\equiv 1$).
-Domains then become favored when
+The crossover boundary should then follow a simple relationship